Next Public Meeting

 • Identify an investment program that shows how the city expects to use revenue from current and future funding sources.

-Future transportation decisions will be influenced by the anticipated growth of population and employment within the City of Tempe and the region.
-Tempe’s first community meeting shared the currently planned transportation improvements by mode:
+Tempe’s first community meeting in 2012 shared the currently planned transportation improvements by mode:

-In updating the Transportation Master Plan, staff will approach the planning for future transportation improvements as “Complete Streets” which include integration of multiple modes when improvements are made so that streets move people instead of only cars.
+In updating the Transportation Master Plan, staff will approach the planning for future transportation improvements as “balanced streets” which include integration of multiple modes when improvements are made so that streets move people instead of only cars.